Seed Grant

 • On completion of the project, closure report should be submitted along with the UC and SOE approved by the Finance Officer of the University.
 Copies of the published articles showing the seed grant acknowledgement should be included along with closure report.
 If any patents filed, the details of the same should also be enclosed.

-• Projects shall have to be strictly completed within the duration specified in the proposal.
+• Extension: Projects shall have to be strictly completed within the duration specified in the proposal.
 Extensions in extraordinary circumstances (e.g. delay in patient recruitments) shall be permitted, if the PI submits relevant justification to the University.
 Extension of maximum of three months without any additional grant shall be approved on the request by the PI.

 • For extension beyond three months, separate application should be submitted.
 This should include objectives, detailed methodology and precise budget plan and extension timeline.